Water Filtration in NSW

 Refer to a professional for the best advice on the type of filter to use.

 1. Ceramic filters

-Made of ceramic, ceramic filters have smaller-sized pores that can trap smaller contaminants as water is passed through the filter.
-Ceramic filters can remove some bacteria and parasites but not viruses.
+- Smaller-sized pores that trap contaminants as water is passed through.
+Ceramic filters remove some bacteria and parasites, but not viruses.

-To keep the filter at optimum performance, the core must be cleaned (and replaced if necessary) regularly.
+- To keep the filter at optimum performance, the core must be cleaned and replaced when necessary.

 2. Activated carbon filters

 - Eliminates odours and controls taste.
 Activated carbon filters do not remove bacteria, parasites or viruses.

 - Easily saturated and must be replaced regularly.

 - Resin based ion exchange filters are used to soften hard water.
 They cannot remove microorganisms.
 The resin in the filter is easily exhausted or can become clogged.

 - Regular replacements or regeneration can revive poor performing resins.